- Introduction and background information

 - They will then need to meet up with the responsible person on duty and view the room in use for that ceremony.
 Registration staff may also need somewhere to be able to leave coats, briefcases etc. safely until after the ceremony.

-- Once the ceremony has ended (this takes between 15–30 minutes) the couple, the witnesses and the registrars will sign the necessary legal documents.
+- Once the ceremony has ended (this takes between 15-30 minutes) the couple, witnesses and the registrar will sign the marriage schedule.
 Music may be played at this point, and indeed may help to overcome the halt in official proceedings.
-The writing takes about 3 to 4 minutes on average.
-At this point photographs of “the signing of the register” may take place.
-It may be that the party may also wish to go on to another location for more photographs, e.g. the garden.
+The writing takes about three to four minutes on average.
+At this point photographs of “the signing of the schedule” may take place

-- At this point the registration staff will take their leave.
+- The registration staff will then take their leave.